 A one-way dashed arrow indicates that there is a newer version of the licence, suggesting that the author should replace the older version in their code.

-A one-way dotted arrow signifies that the older licence can be replaced with the new version by an author using and modifying the code, or mixing it with their own, provided the original code has not been distributed with additional licences.
+A one-way dotted arrow signifies that the older licence can be replaced with the new version by an author using and modifying the code or mixing it with their own, provided the original code has not been distributed with additional licences.

 A two-way solid arrow means that both licences are interchangeable.